General der Nachrichtenaufklärung: Work on Greek traffic 1941-1944

-Dr Otto Karl Winkler provided the most information to TICOM regarding Greek ciphers and codes, from a single TICOM home work.
+Otto Karl Winkler provided the most information to TICOM regarding Greek ciphers and codes, from a single TICOM home work.
 Winkler was a translator and cryptanalyst with KONA 4 from the spring of 1941 to May 1945.

 According to Winkler, work on Greek systems started in 1941 when KONA 4 was stationed in Bucharest.
 The first system was a Greek Air Force system which consisted of a single transposition send in 3-letter groups.
 Winkler stated that nearly all messages were read by the use of stereo-typed beginnings.
 Although the messages were of insignificant value, a continuous check on officer personalities, deliveries of stores and information concerning airfields contributed to tactical knowledge of the Greek forces.

 KONA 4 worked at this time also on Greek Army and Navy messages, but without success until the conquest of Greece.
 At that time, Winkler stated Codes were captured which were used by Greeks during the attack on Crete.

 The only other Greek system mentioned as having been attacked in 1941 was a 5-letter code with a cyclic recipherment which Buggisch says he worked on in the unit.
 Plaintext traffic was becoming rapid when the Greek campaign ended.